BerZerker96/6DOF-Head-Tracking-Mods-Hub/README.md

 > 🎮 **In-game hotkeys** (typical): toggle tracking on/off, and **recenter** to your current head position.
 > The exact keys are listed in each mod's own README.

 ---

-## 🎯 Tips

-- Always **recenter** while looking straight ahead for the best feel.
-- Start with **low sensitivity** and work up — a little head movement goes a long way.
-- If an axis feels reversed, flip the matching **invert** option in the INI.

----